21 Lessons for the 21st century — Yuval Noah Harari

 “The most important investment that people can make is not to learn a particular skill — ‘I’ll learn how to code computers’ or ‘I will learn Chinese’ or something like that.
 No, the most important investment is really in building this more flexible mind or personality.”

-Yuval then describes three ways we can build this more flexible mind: meditation, exercise, and connection with nature.
+Yuval also describes three ways that we can build this more flexible mind: meditation, exercise, and connection with nature.

 Inner Leadership agrees.
-Building emotional resilience and the ability to see ‘problems’ as opportunities is the most important attitude we can have for leading ourselves and others through this time of change.
-And meditation, exercise, and connection with nature are three great ways to achieve this.
+Building emotional resilience and learning to see ‘problems’ as opportunities is the most important attitude we can have for leading ourselves and others through this time of change.
+And meditation, exercise, and connection with nature are three of the four ways that Inner Leadership recommends we can achieve this.

 But building a more flexible mindset is only the first step.